300 Dance Improvisation I - This course is concerned with the development

 post-modern, and social dance trends.
 Prerequisite: Dance History

 Survey or permission of the instructor.
-Three credits Farmer Fall Semester
+Four credits Farmer Fall Semester

 330 Accompaniment for Dance - An introduction to musical accompaniment for dance including music theory, sound production techniques, and experience in accompanying dance classes.
 Prerequisite: Eurhythmics.